c0c0n3/trixie-dotses/install-guides/nixos-vbox/create-vm.md

   + Graphics Controller: VBoxVGA

 ###### Note
-If you set Graphics Controller to anything else than "VBoxVGA", you'll end up with a black screen in your hands when booting from the NixOS ISO or when booting NixOS itself after installation!
+With Virtual Box `< 6`, if you set Graphics Controller to anything else than "VBoxVGA", you'll end up with a black screen in your hands when booting from the NixOS ISO or when booting NixOS itself after installation!
+From version `>= 6`, there's a new "VMSVGA" setting that's supposed to make things better.
+If I use that setting, then booting goes smooth but then the actual host resolution isn't available to the guest---it gets close but it's not the same which makes my Nix HDMI tweaks go haywire...

 ### Audio
 * Disable audio